Search

 The best way to get between the airport and Port Canaveral

-Port Canaveral is located about 45 miles east of MCO, on Florida's Space Coast.
-Most cruise lines that sail from Port Canaveral offer their own shuttles, but there are also third-party shuttle operators that might be cheaper.
-Taxis and rideshares are available, too, but they can be far more expensive than the shuttles, depending on how many people you're traveling with.
+Port Canaveral is about 45 miles east of MCO on Florida’s Space Coast.
+Most cruise lines offer their own shuttles, but third-party operators are also available and can be a bit cheaper.
+Taxis and rideshares are an option, but they can be far more expensive than the shuttles, depending on how many people you're traveling with.

 The downside of the shuttles is that you could end up waiting a long time for them.
 My last experience with a Port Canaveral shuttle had me sitting around and waiting for more than an hour.
-If you're traveling with a group of four or more people, it might be cheaper to split an Uber or Lyft than take a shuttle.
+If you’re in a group of four or more, it’s probably cheaper (and faster) to split a rideshare.

 Other transportation options at MCO

 Orlando is not a public transportation–friendly city.
-It is extremely spread out, so most people drive or take taxis or rideshares, of which there is plenty of availability.
-The only public transportation is the LYNX bus network, and while it does cover a fair bit of territory, including MCO, there can be long wait times between buses.
+It is extremely spread out, so most people drive or use rideshares which are readily available.
+The LYNX bus network is the only public option.
+While it covers a lot of ground, including MCO, the wait times can be long.
 On the plus side, the buses are cheap.

-Besides the shuttle buses, taxis and rideshares, the most notable transportation option at MCO is the Brightline train.
-This high-speed rail connects Orlando with the South Florida cities of West Palm Beach, Fort Lauderdale and Miami.
-The station is connected via a walkway to Terminal C and via the Terminal Link to Terminals A and B.
+Besides shuttles and rideshares, the newest transportation option at MCO is the Brightline train.
+This high-speed rail connects Orlando to South Florida cities like West Palm Beach Fort Lauderdale and Miami.
+The station is a short walk from Terminal C and connected to Terminals A and B by the Terminal Link.

 How long are the security lines at MCO?

-Long!
-Very, very long!
-Or at least they can be.
-MCO has some of the longest security lines I've ever experienced, with queues wrapping all around the terminal and taking an hour or two to get through.
+MCO has notoriously long security lines, with queues wrapping around the terminal and taking an hour or two to get through.
 There are periods of calm, though.
 On my last trip through MCO, there was zero line at security, and I was shocked.

 To expedite your security experience, it definitely helps to have a TSA PreCheck or CLEAR.
-But if you don't have either, you can book MCO Reserve for free.
-This service allows you to reserve a timeslot in an expedited security line; you can book the service up to seven days before your flight.
-Spots are limited, though, so make sure you book early.
+If you don’t have either, you can book a spot in an expedited line for free with MCO Reserve.
+This service lets you schedule a time slot up to 72 hours before your flight.
+Spots are limited, so book it as soon as you can.

 Alternative airports to MCO

-Because MCO is so crowded, you might want to consider alternative airports.
-Orlando Sanford International Airport (SFB) is the closest, located about 30 miles north of MCO, or about a 30-minute drive without traffic.
-It has very few flights, though; your only airline options are Allegiant and Sun Country.
+Because MCO can get so packed you might want to look at other airports.
+Orlando Sanford International Airport (SFB) is the closest, about 30 miles north or a 30-minute drive with no traffic.
+It’s a much smaller operation, though, with flights limited to carriers like Allegiant.

-The next best options are Melbourne Orlando International Airport (MLB) and Daytona Beach International Airport (DAB), located 60 and 70 miles from MCO, respectively, or about an hour's drive.
-They, too, have more limited flights, but not as limited as Sanford.
-These airports are ideal if you're traveling to Central Florida's eastern beaches, as they're both located on the Atlantic side of the state.
+The next best options are Melbourne Orlando International Airport (MLB) and Daytona Beach International Airport (DAB), which are 60 and 55-60 miles away respectively.
+They also have fewer flights than MCO, but more than Sanford.
+These are great choices if you’re heading to the beaches on Florida’s Atlantic coast.

-The biggest nearby airport is Tampa International Airport (TPA), located on Florida's Gulf Coast.
-At 90 miles away from MCO, it's about a 90-minute drive, so it's not necessarily the most convenient airport to the Orlando area.
+The biggest nearby airport is Tampa International Airport (TPA) on the Gulf Coast.
+It’s about a 90-minute drive (90 miles) from MCO so it’s not exactly next door.
 But it's definitely a better choice if you're traveling to the Gulf Coast.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.